Ning-L/30DaysOfPython/notes.md

 - `statistics` module: provides functions for mathematical statistics of numeric data.

     ```py
-    from statistics import * # importing all the statistics modules
+    from statistics import * # importing all the statistics modules,
+    # but not recommended as "*" create ambiguity for functions available in the environment
     ages = [20, 20, 4, 24, 25, 22, 26, 20, 23, 22, 26]
     print(mean(ages))       # ~22.9
     print(median(ages))     # 23